katie-r3/store/README.md

 * User can only add one of each item at a time to their cart

-* Cart doesn't currently empty once user "pays"
+* Cart doesn't currently empty once user pays

 * ...